UBC Okanagan Heat

 The UBC Okanagan Heat are the athletic teams that represent the University of British Columbia Okanagan in Kelowna, British Columbia and currently compete in the Canada West conference of U Sports.
-The Heat field varsity teams in basketball, cross country, golf, soccer, and volleyball.
+The Heat field varsity teams in basketball, cross country, golf, soccer, softball, rugby, and volleyball.

 History

-The Heat received probationary membership in Canada West in 2010 and had the men's and women's volleyball and men's and women's basketball teams begin competition there in the 2011–2012 season.
-The program was granted full membership in 2013 and the men's and women's soccer programs began competing in the 2014–2015 season.
-Since the Heat's entry into Canada West, the women's volleyball team has largely been the most successful after qualifying for the playoffs six times and earning two berths in the U Sports national tournament.
+The Heat received a probationary membership in Canada West in 2010 and had both the men's and women's volleyball and basketball teams begin competing there in the 2011–12 season.
+The program was granted full membership in 2013 and the men's and women's soccer programs began competing in the 2014–15 season.

+Since joining Canada West, the women's volleyball team of the Heat has been the most successful, qualifying for the playoffs six times and earning two appearances in the U Sports national tournament.

+Varsity sports

 Men's basketball

-The UBCO men's basketball team won its first ever men's basketball conference game on November 25, 2011, when they defeated the Regina Cougars 78-76 during their inaugural 2011-12 Canada West season.
-The team did not qualify for the playoffs that year and did not qualify for the post season for the first nine years of their Canada West membership.
+The UBCO men's basketball team won their first men's basketball conference game on November 25, 2011, when they defeated the Regina Cougars 78–76 during their inaugural 2011–12 Canada West season.
+As of the 2023 season, the Heat have yet to qualify for a spot in a Canada West or U Sports post season.

 Women's basketball

-The UBCO women's basketball team first began play in Canada West in the 2011–2012 season and finished outside of the playoffs with a 2–16 record.
-The team has not yet qualified for the Canada West playoffs as of the 2019–2020 season.
+The UBCO women's basketball team first began play in Canada West in the 2011–12 season and finished outside of the playoffs with a 2–16 record.
+The team has not yet qualified for the Canada West playoffs as of the 2019–20 season.

+Women's Cross Country/Track

+The UBCO women's cross country team placed second as a team at the Canada West championships in 2021.
+Individually, Joanna Brown and Lauren McNeil took 1st and 2nd place, respectively.
+McNeil went on to earn silver at the USPORTS Championships, while the team finished 8th.
+In the 2022 season, the women's team repeated as silver medalists with Joanna Brown leading the team by placing 2nd individually.
+At the USPORTS championships, the team recorded their best ever finish, fighting bad weather to place 5th in the country with Joanna Brown placing 8th overall.

 Men's volleyball

-The UBCO men's volleyball team made the post-season in their first season in Canada West during the 2011–2012 season and were the only Heat team to qualify for the playoffs in that inaugural year.
-Remarkably, as of the 2019–2020 season, that was the only year that the team has qualified for the playoffs in Canada West.
+The UBCO men's volleyball team made the post-season in their first season in Canada West during the 2011–12 season and were the only Heat team to qualify for the playoffs in that inaugural year.
+That stood as the only year that the team had qualified for the playoffs in Canada West up until the 2021–22 season.